 Lee, Hui-Ling; Kang, Chih-Yuan; Kuo, Yen-Jung; and Tseng, Shan-Ni

-"Polydopamine and silica nanoparticles magnetic dispersive solid phase extraction coupled with liquid chromatography-tandem mass spectrometry to determine phenolic acids and flavonoids in fruit wine,"
+"Polydopamine and silica nanoparticles magnetic solid phase extraction coupled with liquid chromatography-tandem mass spectrometry to determine phenolic acids and flavonoids in fruit wine,"

 Journal of Food and Drug Analysis: Vol. 29